kenzo-bt/MTG2D/README.md

 - Deck Browsing / Building / Editing / Saving
 - Adding and removing friends by username
 - Challenge system to host/join games against friends

-## Future features

 - Analog game mechanics and interacting with the battlefield
 - Networked play

+## Future features

+- Online draft system
+- Collection system and pack opening

 ## How the card data was gathered